Report a Bias Incident

 By reporting all levels of hate crimes and bias incidents you help create a safer campus community because it helps the University monitor and develop programs and interventions to stop future incidents.

 Western Washington University has several support options for survivors of bias-motivated incidents and hate crimes.
-These include the Counseling Center, Crime and Sexual Assault Support Services (CASAS), Structural Equity and Bias Response Team (SEBRT), Lesbian, Gay, Bisexual, and Transgender Concerns Committee (LGBTQ+CC), Ethnic Student Center (ESC), and Office of Student Life.
+These include the Counseling and Wellness Center, Survivor Advocacy, Structural Equity and Bias Response Team (SEBRT), Lesbian, Gay, Bisexual, and Transgender Concerns Committee (LGBTQ+CC), Ethnic Student Center (ESC), and Office of Student Life.